steem/qwp/README.md

 The qwp is a Quick Web Platform of php.
 It lets you write web project easily including those features: router, security check, localization, ajax form operations, template and form/search data automatically filling.

+It's not a UI framework, but it can help you to coding you UI framework.

+Future work:
+* Provide more DB template code for doing CRUD operations quickly
+* Provide security helper api

 ## Goal

 The basic goal of qwp is to provide a file based router for PHP web development.
 This means